We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Food and Drinks

 Next, the cost of living considers what a resident would pay for food and drinks in any region.
-This includes things that you would need to survive, so it won’t have any money you spend on restaurants and fast-food chains into the cost of living.
+This includes things that you would need to survive, so it won’t have any money you spend on restaurants and fast-food chains.

 Food and drinks constitute what you would pay for those items at the grocery store.
 Think of dairy products, produce like fruits and vegetables, meats, bakery items, and anything else you can find at the store.